Asa Miller: Winter Olympics

 Miller realized in 2016 that he could compete for the Philippines in the Winter Olympics.
 He has dual citizenship for the U.S. and the Philippines, the latter acquired from his mother.

 Miller qualified for the 2018 Winter Olympics in Pyeongchang, South Korea, by accumulating sufficient points set by the International Ski Federation.
 For his qualification he participated in races within the United States as well as in Canada, Australia, New Zealand, and Sweden.
 He was coached by AJ Kitt, who has represented the United States in four Winter Olympics, as well as by Erik Gilbert and Brad Saxe.
 For his 2018 Olympic qualification and journey, his family held a fundraising campaign through GoFundMe, while the Philippine Olympic Committee funded his Olympic participation expenses.

 Miller is one of only two athletes representing the Philippines at the 2018 Winter Olympics, the other being Michael Christian Martinez.
 He was the flag bearer for his country in the opening ceremony, on February 9 and the closing ceremony on February 25.
+Miller is also the youngest Winter Olympian for the Philippines being 17 years old at the time of the Sochi tournament.

 His only participation at the games was in the giant slalom event, which took place on February 18.
 He concluded his participation in the race with a time of 2:49.95, ranking 70th out of 110 participants.

 He participated in the 2022 Winter Olympics in Beijing, China competing in both giant slalom and slalom becoming the first alpine skier to represent the Philippines to compete in two Winter Olympics.
 As the lone competitor, he reprised his role as the country's flagbearer during the opening ceremony.

 Miller incurred "did not finish" records for both the giant slalom and slalom events.
 Miller crashed out 20 seconds into the first run of the giant slalom due to heavy snowfall.
 For the slalom, Miller skied for 36 seconds in his failed first run.